MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/page-headers-footers-report-builder-service.md

  After you create a page header or footer, it is displayed on each report page.
 For more information about how to suppress page headers and footers on the first and last pages, see [Hide a Page Header or Footer on the First or Last Page &#40;Report Builder and SSRS&#41;](./hide-page-header-footer-first-last-page-report-builder-service.md).

-## Report Headers and Footers
+## Report headers and footers

  Page headers and footers are not the same as report headers and footers.
 Reports do not have a special report header or report footer area.
 A report header consists of the report items that are placed at the top of the report body on the report design surface.
 They appear only once as the first content in the report.
 A report footer consists of report items that are placed at the bottom of the report body.
 They appear only once as the last content in the report.

-## Displaying Variable Data in a Page Header or Footer
+## Displaying variable data in a page header or footer

  Page headers and footers can contain static content, but they are more commonly used to display varying content like page numbers or information about the contents of a page.
 To display variable data that is different on each page, you must use an expression.

  If there is only one dataset defined in the report, you can add simple expressions such as `[FieldName]` to a page header or footer.
 Drag the field from the Report Data pane dataset field collection or the Built-in Fields collection to the page header or page footer.
 A text box with the appropriate expression is automatically added for you.